PokemonSearch/chiyu-engine/README.md

 Chi-Yu Engine is a library that allows the easy access of the PokeAPI data used in [PokeSearch](https://pokemonsearch.github.io) and more importantly, the [Chi-Yu Game](https://pokemonsearch.github.io/chiyu).\
 The main goal of this engine is to reduce the initial work required to create similar projects.
 # Installation
+The package can be installed through [Node Package Manager](https://www.npmjs.com/)
 ```console
 npm install chiyu-engine
 ```